PHASE 3

 The term “social capital” can seem jargony or may connote, for some people, a transactional, or inauthentic relationship.
 The Boston team recognized the value in engaging students in the ideas of social capital but questioned the utility of sticking to the terminology.
 For example, in their pilot, Apprentice Learning chose to frame initial social capital conversations by asking students about their “team.”
 Who are the people that are rooting for them?
 The ones that are on their bench?
 Who do they currently have on their team and who do they need?
 This language better resonated with the students and was more consistent with the programming being delivered by the Apprentice Learning staff.

-Relationship mapping is a powerful tool for helping students visualize who is in their network and in what settings.
+Relationship mapping is a powerful tool for helping students visualize the people currently in their network and where the opportunities for strengthening and growing their connections lie.
 While the goal should always be an asset-based discussion of student networks and how to leverage them, teams can employ different approaches depending on the needs of their student population.
-As students grow their networks, they should go back to their network map and update it so that at any given point in time, it’s a real-time reflection of who they know.
+For example, students who are having trouble getting started or struggling to grasp the concept of social capital might find it helpful to phase out their mapping and start with family or school first to build their confidence and understanding.

 Revisit relationship maps regularly to help students more deeply understand their networks